hubertlemczak/classable/README.md

 api.get('/users/:id', authenticateUser, usersController.getById);
 ```

-But before a user can be authenticated, they will need to create or log into an existing account to receive a `Bearer token` from the server (a public demo account is provided for testing purposes under `use demo` link).
+But before a user can be authenticated, they will need to create or log into an existing account to receive a `Bearer token` from the server (a public demo account is provided for testing purposes with the `use demo` link).

 ![Sign in and Sign up forms.](./readme-assets/join.png)